-In addition, the Commonwealth may be required to submit a corrective action plan if an analysis of the expenditure data in relationship to the
+In addition, the Commonwealth may be required to submit a corrective action plan if an analysis of the expenditure data in relationship to the budget neutrality expenditure cap indicates a possibility that the demonstration will exceed the cap during this extension.

-- budget neutrality expenditure cap indicates a possibility that the demonstration will exceed the cap during this extension. - 115.
-Exceeding Budget Neutrality.
-If the budget neutrality expenditure limit has been exceeded at the end of the demonstration period, the excess federal funds must be returned to CMS using the methodology outlined in STC 110, composite federal share ratio.
-If the demonstration is terminated prior to the end of the budget neutrality agreement, the budget neutrality test shall be based on the time elapsed through the termination date. - 116.
-Budget Neutrality Monitoring Tool.
+113. Exceeding Budget Neutrality.
+If the budget neutrality expenditure limit has been exceeded at the end

+- 114. Budget Neutrality Monitoring Tool.
 The state and CMS will jointly develop a budget neutrality monitoring tool (using a mutually agreeable spreadsheet program) for the state to use for quarterly budget neutrality status updates and other in situations when an analysis of budget neutrality is required.
 The tool will incorporate the Schedule C Report for monitoring actual expenditures subject to budget neutrality.
-A working version of the monitoring tool will be available for the state's first Quarterly Progress Report in 2018. - 117.
+A working version of the monitoring tool will be available for the state's first Quarterly Progress Report in 2018. - 115.
 Impact of Continuous Eligibility on Budget Neutrality.
-Students enrolled in SHIP will receive continued benefits during any periods within a 12-month eligibility period when these individuals would be found ineligible if subject to redetermination.
+Students enrolled in SHIP will receive continued benefits during any periods within a twelve month eligibility period when these individuals would be found ineligible if subject to redetermination.
 To this end, 97.4% of the member months will be matched at the enhanced rate, and 2.6% of the member months will be matched at the regular FMAP to account for the proportion of member months that beneficiaries would have been disenrolled due to excess income in the absence of continuous eligibility.
-Therefore, Massachusetts shall make a downward adjustment of 2.6 percent in claimed expenditures for federal matching at the enhanced federal matching rate and will instead claim those expenditures at the regular matching rate. - Treatment of DSH Allotment.
-The amount of any DSH-like payments must be prorated if necessary so that DSH-like payments will not exceed the percentage of the DSH allotment corresponding to the percentage of the federal fiscal year for which payment of DSH-like payments is required.
+Therefore, Massachusetts shall make a downward adjustment of 2.6 percent in claimed expenditures for federal matching at the enhanced federal matching rate and will instead claim those expenditures at the regular matching rate. - 116.
+Treatment of DSH Allotment.
+The amount of any DSH-like payments must be prorated if necessary so that DSH-like payments will not exceed the percentage of the DSH allotment corresponding to the percentage of the federal fiscal year for which payment of DSH-like payments is required).

-XV: SCHEDULE OF DELIVERABLES FOR THE DEMONSTRATION EXTENSION PERIOD
+XIV.
+SCHEDULE OF DELIVERABLES FOR THE DEMONSTRATION EXTENSION PERIOD